VCU-CS-Capstone/cs-25-338-identifying-and-locating-electronic-components/Status Reports/Week 10.md

    - finish poster for deadline on 11/15

 ## 3) Issues, problems or concerns ##
-   - none at the moment
+   - discuss and finialize poster design and implementation